kjschmidt913/cpdbProject/checkpoint-2/README.md

 ## Getting Started
 ### To run Tableau
 We've saved our charts in a Tableau workbook.
 As long as you have the CPDP database on your computer, it should run without an issue.
-Double click on the .wkbk file to open the workbook in Tableau.
+Double click on the .twb (or .twbx) file to open the workbook in Tableau.
 You may be prompted to enter your password for the 'cpdb' user.
 The descriptions below correspond to the tabs at the bottom left of the workbook.

 ### To run d3
-In the `src` folder, open `dataVis.html` in your browser to see the visualization.
+In the `src` folder, open `dataVis.html` in your browser by right-clicking the file in your file explorer and selecting "Open With..." and then your prefered browser.
+This will display the interactive data visualization.
 To see the code, use a text editor to open `dataVis.html` for the html, `styles.css` for the css, and `chart.js` (percentile chart) and `chart2.js` (unit size chart) for the javascript.

 ## Our Questions
 * Which police units have average complaint_percentiles above the 75th percentile?